'No one cares if we die': Ex-Syrian rebels recount Nagorno-Karabakh nightmare as 'disposable force for Turkey' | The Grayzone

 Before the ceasefire, the SNA militants in Libya reported being used by the GNA and Turkey as infantry forces in the most dangerous battle zones.
 As in the Nagorno-Karabakh conflict, the mercenaries complained that they were lied to about the reason for their deployment to Libya.
 “They told us there would be minor combat,” one Sultan Murad militant said.
 “But now, our dead soldiers are lying in the streets.”

+SNA fighters have spoken candidly about how they loot civilian homes and strip electrical wires for scrap metal, turning to the Libyan militants affiliated with the Government of National Accord to sell the items on their behalf.

-In February 2020, Turkish President Erdogan admitted that SNA militants had been sent to Libya.
+In February 2020, Erdogan admitted that SNA militants had been sent to Libya.
 “Turkey is there with a training force,” he said.
 “And there are also people from the Syrian National Army.”

 The difference in Turkey’s handling of the Syrian mercenaries in Azerbaijan was immediately apparent.
-On September 25th, two days before Azerbaijan and Turkey started the war in Karabakh, Ahmad Khaled*, a Hamza Division militant in Idlib, fretted that he was unable to reach any of the Syrians deployed to Azerbaijan.
-“My brother, three of my cousins, many more people from my village…none of them have been on their phones since they left from Turkey,” he said.
+On September 25, two days before Azerbaijan and Turkey started the war in Karabakh, Ahmad Khaled*, a Hamza Division militant in Idlib, fretted that he was unable to reach any of the Syrians deployed to Azerbaijan.
+“My brother, three of my cousins, many more people from my village… none of them have been on their phones since they left from Turkey,” he said.

 Shortly after the war began, Khaled finally received a series of frantic voice messages on WhatsApp from his brother in Azerbaijan.
 “They took our phones at first,” he said, heavy explosions audible in the background.
 “And now, the internet usually doesn’t work.
 They threw us into battle directly.
 They told us before we left that there would be no fighting, and we would just be guarding the border for the Azerbaijanis, but already five from our group have died from shelling.
 We don’t know where we are.
 We need to leave this place.”